camunda-community-hub/camunda-google-ws-java/README.md

 </html>
 ```

+The templates expressions are evaluated with FEEL so you can use expressions like ${now()+duration("P3M")}

-This can be changed by modifying the ThymeleafConfig encoding, prefix, etc.
+This can be changed by modifying the ThymeleafConfig encoding, prefix, expression language, date formatting patterns, etc.

 # use it in your project
 You can import it to your maven or gradle project as a dependency